epdoc/node-red-hautil/NODE-RED.md

 node.warn(g.googleDate(new Date()));
 ```

-For reusable classes it is perhaps easiest to add a factory method that
+As another example, for reusable classes, it is perhaps easiest to add a factory
-instantiates the class:
+method that instantiates the class:

 ```javascript
 function newHA(options) {